-In the case of MySQL, the Shared Services configuration process will also create a new MySQL database in addition to creating tables and loading data.
+In the case of MySQL, the SAS Web Infrastructure Platform configuration process will also create a new MySQL database in addition to creating tables and loading data.
 The new database is named according to the value specified in the Database Name field.

 Note: If you are using MySQL, do not specify a pre-existing MySQL database or the configuration will fail.
-For more information, see "Configuring an Alternative Database for SAS Shared Services" at http://support.sas.com/resources/thirdpartysupport/v92m3/appservers/SharedServicesAlternativeDatabase.pdf. \triangle For more information, see "About SAS Shared Services" in the SAS Intelligence Platform: Web Application Administration Guide.
+For more information, see "Configuring an Alternative Database for SAS Web Infrastructure Platform Services" available at: http://support.sas.com/resources/ thirdpartysupport/v93/appservers/ SharedServicesAlternativeDatabase.pdf.

+For more information, see "JDBC Data Sources" in Chapter 4 of SAS Intelligence Platform: Middle-Tier Administration Guide.

-SAS Shared Services JDBC Properties
+SAS Web Infrastructure Platform JDBC Properties

-Enter the user account and its password for accessing the database used with your SAS Shared Services tables.
+Enter the user account and its password for accessing the database used with your SAS Web Infrastructure Platform tables.

-If you have selected to automatically configure the SAS Shared Services database, this user account must have the ability to create tables and insert records.
-If you are not automatically configuring the SAS Shared Services database, this user account must have the ability to insert, update and delete records.
-The default user account is the SAS Trusted User account (sastrust@saspw).
-For more information, see "About SAS Shared Services" in the SAS Intelligence Platform: Web Application Administration Guide.
+If you have selected to automatically configure the SAS Web Infrastructure Platform database, this user account must have the ability to create tables and insert records.
+If you are not automatically configuring the SAS Web Infrastructure Platform database, this user account must have the ability to insert, update, and delete records.
+The default user account is the SAS Administrator account (sasadm@saspw).
+For more information, see "JDBC Data Sources" in Chapter 4 of SAS Intelligence Platform: Middle-Tier Administration Guide.

-In the Directory containing JDBC driver jars fields enter the appropriate JDBC driver jars and your selected RDBMS database and version.
+In the Directory containing JDBC driver jars fields, enter the appropriate JDBC driver jars and your selected RDBMS database and version.
 Inappropriate or additional jar files will cause configuration failures, so just copy the minimum required jars to the JDBC driver jars directory.